 Food Technology and Biotechnology conducts a single blind review, i.e. the names of the reviewers are confidential to ensure critical evaluation of the work.
 The reviewers are asked not to disclose their names or contact details in the comments intended for authors.

 All authors should approve the final version of the paper before submitting the paper to Food Technology and Biotechnology.
 They agree to be accountable for all aspects of the work and they should state and verify with their signatures or the signature of corresponding author in the cover letter that all data is authentic and correct.
-After the acceptance of paper for publication, all authors are obliged to provide all the details (including ORCID IDs) in the Declaration of Authorship and Statement of Conflict of Interest forms.

 Details of all funding sources for the research need to be given.
 The authors should provide the full official funding agency name(s) and grant number(s).
 If needed, the relevant agency and grant number can be stated for each author, in which case only authors' initials should be written.
+Titles of the projects should also be given.

 Changes in authorship